denn1s/apple-and-lily/Ch. 5 - Valerie.md

 “Princess!
 You’re back!”

 Risa carelessly lifted the model and held it out to me with both hands, her gaze lowered as if presenting an offering.
 I set my satchel down and accepted it.
 Carefully, I turned it in my hands and tested a shoulder joint, then an elbow, rotating the arm through its full range of motion.
-The movement was almost lifelike, and far more flexible than I had expected.
+The movement was almost lifelike and far more flexible than I had expected.
 It was also surprisingly sturdy.

 “The articulation is incredible,” I murmured, unable to hide the wonder in my voice.
 “It moves so much.”